Provider Manual | Section 9

-HPSM is required by the State of California to conduct and/or participate in at least two Performance Improvement Projects (PIPs) annually.
+HPSM is required by California to conduct and/or participate in at least two Performance Improvement Projects (PIPs) annually.
 These projects may be based on HEDIS measures or other measures that have been identified by HPSM as opportunities for improvement.

-The Center for Medicare and Medicaid Services (CMS) requires HPSM to conduct a Quality Improvement Project yearly as well (QIP)s.
+The Center for Medicare and Medicaid Services (CMS) requires HPSM to conduct a Quality Improvement Project (QIP) yearly as well.
 CMS dictates that each QIP run for three consecutive years and consist of three phases: baseline assessment, intervention, and evaluation.

 The QI Department works on a variety of topics including but not limited to the following:

 - Controlling High Blood Pressure.

 - Prenatal & Postpartum Care.